Pros

 Rates sometimes start to go up again once you approach retirement age since older drivers have slower reaction times and become statistically more likely to cause a claim.

-Hugo rates for teens and young drivers
+Teens and young drivers

 Compared to the national average for 18-year-olds — $297 per month for liability and $676 for full coverage — Hugo makes the biggest difference for teen drivers who need full coverage.
 At $496 per month, full coverage from Hugo is significantly cheaper than average.
 But liability-only policies at Hugo cost slightly more than the national average rates.